Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Gobitrichinotus radiocularis Fowler 1943 radium, ray; ocularis, of the eye, referring to dark bar from eye to hind part of maxillary, and two others that “radiate” from hind part of each eye, expanding backward

-Gobius Linnaeus 1758 from the Greek kóttos (κόττος), kṓthos (κῶθος) and a few similar words, denoting a bulging head, used as a name for small freshwater fishes with a large head (Gobius, freshwater gudgeon, and Cottus, sculpin, which some early naturalists conflated with gobies, have the same etymological source)
+Gobius Linnaeus 1758 from the Greek kóttos (κόττος), kṓthos (κῶθος) and a few similar words, denoting a bulging head, used as a name for small freshwater fishes with a large head (Gobio, freshwater gudgeon, and Cottus, sculpin, which some early naturalists conflated with gobies, have the same etymological source)

 Subgenus Gobius